kernoeb/pyAnswers/README.md

 # pyAnswers
 Fast answers from some APIs and others useless things

+/!\ **Disclaimer:**
+There may be some errors at the moment
+Maybe you can send bad settings and blow up the script

 # Usage :
 * DeepL
-Only in French for the moment
+Only in French at the moment
 **a_deepl("word or sentence")**

 * Lorem Ipsum Generator